by-roj/Portfolio/README.md

 [Github Link](https://github.com/by-roj/21_MobileForensics-Tool)

-Extract data from mobile devices, analyze it, and visualize it in different ways
+Extracting data from mobile devices, analyzing it, and visualizing it in different ways

 ##